lolojay/Azure-500-Labs-and-Learning/LABS/LAB3_PIM.md

 ---
 LAB:
     Title: 'Microsoft Entra Privileged Identity Management'
-    Todo: 'Manage Identity and Access'
+    To do: 'Manage Identity and Access'
 ---

 ## Scenario